cypress-io/cypress-documentation/content/guides/end-to-end-testing/amazon-cognito-authentication.md

 sign-in with social identity providers, such as Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0."

-## Programmatic Authentication with Amazon Cognito
+## Authentication with Amazon Cognito

 The documentation for [Amazon Cognito](https://aws.amazon.com/cognito) recommends using the